mozilla/UCOSP-winter-2018_TrackingTechnologies/analyses/eval_analysis.md

 ```

-    1000 scripts contain a function call that is created using eval in this sample.
+    18657 function calls are created using eval in this sample.
-    55.1% (551/1000) of the scripts that use eval are unique.
+    2.95% (551/18657) of the scripts that use eval are unique.
     41.74% (230/551) of those unqique scripts are part of a domain entity in the disconnectme entity list.
     10.43% (24/230) of those domain entities are unique.

-We observe that around half of scripts that use eval are unique.
-This indicates that while eval usage is overly spread out between different script urls, it is also not clustered in a few scripts that host the majority of eval usage.
+We observe that only ~3% of scripts that use eval are unique.
+This indicates that the same scripts are being used by a number of web pages, and those scripts use eval to create some of their functions.

 Only ~40% of the unique script urls could be found in the disconnectme list.
 This indicates that the majority of script urls that use eval are not hosted on common web tracker domains.